By Eric Vandenbroeck and

 of 1848 was the fall of Metternich.
 His role in saving the Order of

-Malta from 1814 onward should not be underestimated; in particular, his intervention
+Malta from 1814 onward should not be underestimated; in particular, his

-the young Emperor Franz Josef, who came to the throne in 1848;
+of the young Emperor Franz Josef, who came to the throne in 1848;

 thirty-three years later, he was to recognize the restored prestige